-\paragraph{Summary of findings.} Across models, agent-written testing is best understood as a \emph{model-dependent process style} rather than a dependable driver of success.
-First, \textbf{RQ1} shows that test writing is a widespread behavior among the studied models, while resolved and unresolved trajectories within a model exhibit broadly similar test-writing rates.
-When agent-written tests exist, unsuccessful trajectories tend to spread test writing slightly more over the run and execute tests more frequently.
-Second, \textbf{RQ2} reveals that agent-written tests primarily function as an \emph{observational} feedback channel: value-revealing \texttt{print}s consistently dominate \texttt{assert}-based checks, and assertion forms concentrate on local-property and exact-value checks, with relational/range-style constraints remaining rare.
-Third, \textbf{RQ3} provides controlled evidence that large shifts in whether agents write tests translate into only small shifts in task outcomes for most tasks, while efficiency effects can be substantial—inducing tests can increase interaction overhead without improving resolution, whereas suppressing tests can materially reduce API calls and token usage with only modest success losses.
+\paragraph{Summary of findings.} Across models, agent-written testing is best understood as a \emph{model-dependent process style} rather than a dependable driver of success. \textbf{RQ1} shows that test writing is widespread but only weakly aligned with success. \textbf{RQ2} shows that agent-written tests primarily serve as an \emph{observational} feedback channel, with value-revealing \texttt{print}s dominating \texttt{assert}-based checks. \textbf{RQ3} shows that prompt-induced changes in test writing have only small observed effects on task outcomes for most tasks, but can materially change efficiency.